ajmwagar/blog/content/posts/code/multithreading-rust/index.en.md

 ## Multi-threading

-There are multiple ways that Rust can help us prevent data-race and enforce thread safety.
+There are multiple ways that Rust can help us prevent data-races and enforce thread safety.

 ### Arc & Mutex